tonymm81/table_project/README.md

 i make a for loop what compares new and saved json value.
 This how we can set the device the same state

 bug.
 I think that json file is not saved the correct way.
 Some how it gives type str when i am checking the json value type.

+version 116
+testing the mqtt to phoneapp project